 Supervising teachers make assessment judgements using the APST Graduate career stage descriptors.
-The descriptors have been grouped to assist the supervising teacher's observation and assessment of professional experience.
+The descriptors have been grouped to assist the supervising teacher's observation and assessment.
 Some descriptors are dependent on context so may not be assessable for all preservice teachers during a particular professional experience.